-nature of organic matter The ii. (palynomercerals) present in the sediment. terrestrial/coastal and marine The have been environments depositional distinguished to have distinctive and characteristic palynofacies (Oyede, 1992 Thomas al., 2015). et and The terrestrial/coastal environments are characterized by poorly sorted palynomacerals 1 and 2, absence of common to abundant dinocysts and occurrence of fungal spores while marine environment is characterized by a good sorting of organic matter predominantly small to medium, common to abundant palynomacerals 1 and 2, some needleshaped to lath-shaped palynomaceral 4 and presence of dinocysts and or foraminifera linings (Oyede, 1992); and iii.
-Association of environmentally restricted diagnostic species such as Zonocostites ramonae, Monoporites annulatus, Pachydermites diederixi, Psilatricoloporites crasssus, Laevigatosporites sp. and Botryococcus braunii.
+ii.
+The nature of organic matter (palynomercerals) present in the sediment.
+The terrestrial/coastal and marine depositional environments have been distinguished to have distinctive and characteristic palynofacies (Oyede, 1992 and Thomas et al..
+2015).
+The terrestrial/coastal environments are characterized by poorly sorted 1 and 2, absence of palynomacerals dinocysts common to and abundant occurrence of fungal spores while marine environment is characterized by a good sorting of organic matter predominantly small to medium, common to abundant palynomacerals 1 and 2, some needleshaped to lath-shaped palynomaceral 4 and presence of dinocysts and or foraminifera linings (Oyede, 1992); and

+Association iii. of environmentally restricted diagnostic species such as ramonae, Zonocostites Monoporites annulatus, Pachydermites diederixi, Psilatricoloporites crasssus, Laevigatosporites sp. and Botryococcus braunii.

 Some previous authors agree that landward shifting of coastlines during sea level rise result in deposition of marine sediments in the subaerial delta plain.
 This period is also associated with shifting of the mangrove and other coastal swamp plant belts due to their preference for saline water.
-Therefore, the subaerial delta plain depositional environment is characterized by high representation of mangrove, other coastal swamp plants (from beach, brackish, freshwater swamp, rainforest and palm) miospores, fungal elements, freshwater algae and marine origin species (Adojoh e al., 2015; Olayiwola and Bamford, 2018)
+Therefore, the subaerial delta plain depositional environment is characterized by high representation of mangrove, other coastal swamp plants (from beach, brackish, freshwater swamp, rainforest and palm) miospores, fungal elements, freshwater algae and marine origin species (Adojoh et al., 2015; Olayiwola and Bamford, 2016).
 Similarly, during sea level fell the coastline is shifted basinward and the shelf area initially covered by marine water, become exposed and probably incised due to erosion by fluvial activities.
-This results in deposition of terrestrial sediments in the subaqueous delta plain which is characterized by widespread savanna and montane vegetation belts.
+This results in deposition of terrestrial sediments in the subaqueous plain which delta is characterized by widespread savanna and montane vegetation belts.
 This depositional environment is characterized by maxima spectra of savanna and montane pollen (Adojoh et al., 2015; Olayiwola and Bamford, 2016).